+QUALITY ASSURANCE

 WAC 314-55-101 Quality assurance sampling protocols.
-(1) To ensure quality assurance samples submitted to certified third-party laboratories (certified labs) are representative from the lot or batch from which they were sampled as required in RCW 69.50.348, licensed producers, licensed processors, certified labs, and their employees must adhere to the minimum sampling protocols as provided in this section.
+(1) Quality assurance samples submitted to certified third-party laboratories (certified labs) must be representative of the lot or batch from which they were sampled as required by RCW 69.50.348.
+Licensed producers, licensed processors, certified labs, and their employees must comply with the minimum sampling protocols as provided in this section.

 (2) Sampling protocols for all marijuana product lots and batches:

 (a) Samples must be deducted in a way that is most representative of the lot or batch and maintains the structure of the marijuana sample.
-Licensees, certified labs, and their employees may not adulterate or change in any way the representative sample from a lot or batch before submitting the sample to certified labs.
-This includes adulterating or changing the sample in any way as to inflate the level of potency, or to hide any microbiological contaminants from the required microbiological screening such as, but not limited to:
+Licensees, certified labs, and their employees must not adulterate or change the representative sample from a lot or batch before submitting the sample to certified labs.
+Examples of adulterating or changing the sample to inflate the level of potency, or to hide any microbiological contaminants from the required microbiological screening include, but are not limited to:

 (i) Adulterating the sample with kief, concentrates, or other extracts;

 (ii) Treating a sample with solvents to hide the microbial count of the lot or batch from which it was deducted.
-This subsection does not prohibit the treatment of failed lots or batches with methods approved by the WSLCB; or
+This subsection does not prohibit the treatment of failed lots or batches with methods approved by the board; or

 (iii) Pregrinding a flower lot sample.

-(b) All samples must be taken in a sanitary environment using sanitary practices and ensure facilities are constructed, kept, and maintained in a clean and sanitary condition in accordance with rules and as prescribed by the Washington state department of agriculture under chapters 16-165 and 16-167 WAC.
+(b) All samples must be taken in a sanitary environment using sanitary practices.
+Facilities must be constructed, and maintained in a clean and sanitary condition in accordance with rules and as prescribed by the Washington state department of agriculture under chapters 16-165 and 16-167 WAC.

 (c) Persons collecting samples must wash their hands prior to collecting a sample from a lot or batch, wear appropriate gloves while preparing or deducting the lot or batch for sample collection, and must use sanitary utensils and storage devices when collecting samples.